 How facial recognition technology aids police

-Technology can only do so much – it still needs human input.
+can only do so much – it still needs human input.
 Credit: Arten Oleshko/Shutterstock

 Police officers’ ability to recognise and locate individuals with a history of committing crime is vital to their work.
 In fact, it is so important that officers believe possessing it is fundamental to the craft of effective street policing, crime prevention and investigation.
 However, with the total police workforce falling by almost 20 percent since 2010 and recorded crime rising, police forces are turning to new technological solutions to help enhance their capability and capacity to monitor and track individuals about whom they have concerns.

-One such technology is automated (known as AFR).
+One such technology is automated recognition (known as AFR).
 This works by analysing key facial features, generating a mathematical representation of them, and then comparing them against known faces in a database, to determine possible matches.
 While a number of UK and international police forces have been enthusiastically exploring the potential of AFR, some groups have spoken about its legal and ethical status.
 They are concerned that the technology significantly extends the reach and depth of surveillance by the state.

 Until now, however, there has been no robust evidence about what AFR systems can and cannot deliver for policing.
 Although AFR has become increasingly familiar to the public through its use at airports to help manage passport checks, the environment in such settings is quite controlled.
 Applying similar procedures to street policing is far more complex.
 Individuals on the street will be moving and may not look directly towards the camera.
 Levels of lighting change, too, and the system will have to cope with the vagaries of the British weather.